Things to Do in the Area

 Our beaches are considered a state highway, making it perfectly legal to cruise next to the ocean.
 Many shops in Ocean Shores rent novelty bikes, surreys, carts and mopeds.
 Bicycles are also available for rent at the front desk.

-Bring your favorite kite or purchase one from the Pac Beach Market & Café.
+Bring your favorite kite or purchase one from the Pacific Beach Gift Shop.
 Many local shops will also provide free lessons with the purchase of a kite.

 Feeling creative?
 Try your hand at sandcastle building.
 If you think you have what it takes to build the best sand sculpture, enter the annual Pacific Beach Sandcastle Contest.